Three Words That Say It All

 It numbs pain temporarily while amplifying it over time.

-And the longer we’re in it, the harder it gets to tell the difference between real relief… and just the pause between problems.
+And the longer we’re in it, the harder it gets to tell the difference between real relief and the pause between problems.

 The Turning Point

-The moment things start to shift is the moment we stop blaming ourselves — and start seeing alcohol for what it really is:
+The moment things begin to change is the moment we stop blaming ourselves and start seeing alcohol for what it really is:

 - A system that feeds on repetition